Mosiwi/mosiwi_wiki/docs/source/raspberry/resources/get_started_with_raspberry_pi/get_started_with_raspberry_pi.md

 <span style="color: rgb(255, 76, 65);">Note: The above method only applies to windows10 or later.</span>

 ### Method 2:
-If you are using windows7 or have multiple raspberry pi 4 devices on your LAN, you can use the following method to get the IP address of raspberry pi 4.
+If you are using windows7 or have multiple raspberry pi devices on your LAN, you can use the following method to get the IP address of raspberry pi.

 Download [Advanced IP Scanner](https://www.advanced-ip-scanner.com/) and install it.
 ![Img](../../../_static/raspberry/resources/get_started_with_raspberry_pi/img/30img.png)